TamannaK24/DSA-Assignment-2/README.md

 CS 3345.005
 Data Structures and Algorithms - Omar Hamdy 8:30 am

-Please enter an input data size: 1000
+FILES:
+AVLTree.java
+- code for inserting, deleting, searching, balancing, rotations in an AVL Tree Entry.java
+- class made for entry objects (key, value) pairs for both HashTables HashTableChaining.java
+- Uses entry class and has Linked Lists in each bucket to handle collisions LinkedList.java
+- Based off last assignment, Used by HashTableChaining.java Main.java
+- Prints out the tables
+Memory.java
+- Functions that measure memory for insertion, deletion, search for all data structures Time.java
+- Functions that measure time for insertion, deletion, search for all data structures SplayTree.java
+- code for inserting, deleting, searching, balancing, splaying, and roations in a splay tree PerformanceReport.csv
+- all tables and graphs that pair with them

+PERFORMANCE REPORT:

 Please enter an input data size: 10000
 Please enter an input data size: 100000

 Insertion Performance Comparison (Time in milliseconds):
 --------------------------------------------------------------------------------------------
 Data Structure          1000 Elements           10000 Elements          100000 Elements
-AVL Tree                5ms                     15ms                    128ms
+AVL Tree                5ms                     15ms                    105ms
-Splay Tree              4ms                     13ms                    123ms
+Splay Tree              3ms                     19ms                    133ms
-Hash Chaining           9ms                     15ms                    77ms
+Hash Chaining           8ms                     17ms                    79ms
-Hash Probing            1ms                     7ms                     41ms
+Hash Probing            2ms                     7ms                     64ms

 - HashTable Quadratic Probing Performed the best for insertion because it stores element in the array and if it is occupied it just searches for the next open spot
 - HashTable Chaining using linked lists used more time because with more elements, more collision happens, longer linkedlists to cycle through when searching